frica/blog/content/articles/pelican-vscode-snippet.md

                 "",
                 "$0"
             ],
-            "description": "Create a new note for Pelican with title, date, category, and tags" }
+            "description": "Create a new note for Pelican" }
     }